Apostolic Canons: Authorship

-The original Greek text claim the Apostolic Canons are the very legislation of the Apostles themselves, at least as promulgated by their great disciple, Clement.
+The original Greek text claims the Apostolic Canons are the very legislation of the Apostles themselves, at least as promulgated by their great disciple, Clement.
 Nevertheless, the Catholic Encyclopedia considers their claim to genuine Apostolic origin is "quite false and untenable" despite the fact that they are "a venerable mirror of ancient Christian life and blameless in doctrine".
 At least half of the canons are derived from earlier constitutions, and probably not many of them are the actual productions of the compiler, whose aim was to gloss over the real nature of the Constitutions, and secure their incorporation with the Epistles of Clement in the New Testament of his day.
 The Codex Alexandrinus does indeed append the Clementine Epistles to its text of the New Testament.
 The Canons may be a little later in date than the preceding Constitutions, but they are evidently from the same Syrian theological circle.

 Author

-The author seems to be from Syria, since the Syro-Macedonian calendar (can.
-26) is utilized.
+The author seems to be from Syria, since the Syro-Macedonian calendar is utilized.
 The contents are borrowed mostly from the Syrian council (Council of Antioch, 341).
 According to Von Funk the Canons are identical with the compiler or interpolator of the Apostolic Constitutions, who was certainly also Syrian.